Zwackelmann/zbMathRawParser/README.md

 The parser comes with 2 versions -- one for scala and one for java.
 The appropiate parsers can be found in the packages `ifis.delivermath.zbmathparser.scala` and `ifis.delivermath.zbmathparser.java` respectively.

 ##Dependencies
-To run the given code using Java you will need the scala library in your dependencies.
+To run this code using Java you will need the scala library in your dependencies.
 For this you have two options:
 - Include it via Maven: [http://mvnrepository.com/artifact/org.scala-lang/scala-library]
 - Include as jar
     - Download latest Scala version from: http://www.scala-lang.org/download/